Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Key Steps and Core Guidelines

 \subsection{Auxiliary Decision}

-With strong interactions between each PT-VT pair in HDT, ECoTI is required to process various data on edge servers in real time.
-For example, the tactile information of an individual, such as human skin texture and hardness, is obtained through real-time data collection and processing.
-After that, the data should be analyzed to build a VT of the human body, achieving a vivid virtual representation, including its physiology, individual appearance and behavioral characteristics.
-In addition, to assist the judgment and treatment, ECoTI can also enable low-latency decision-making and response with real-time processing and multimodal feedback.
-Particularly, in massaging and hitting procedures of physical therapy, the therapist first builds a VT of the patient based on a large amount of collected historical data and update the virtual model by frequent information exchanging, then the therapist can use the tactile feedback during the operation (such as the amount of force and the texture of scalpel) to predict and correct the next action \cite{ref15}.
+With strong interactions between each PT-VT pair, IC-HDT-ECoTI is required to process various data on network edges in real time.
+For example, the tactile information of an individual, such as human skin texture and hardness, is obtained through real-time data collection.
+After that, the data should be analyzed to build a VT of the human body, achieving a vivid representation, including its physiology, appearance and behavioral characteristics.
+In addition, to assist the judgment and treatment, IC-HDT-ECoTI can enable low-latency decision-making with real-time processing and multimodal feedback.
+Particularly, in massaging and hitting procedures of physical therapy, the therapist first builds a VT of the patient based on a large amount of collected historical data and update the VT by frequent information exchanging, then the therapist can use the tactile feedback during the operation (such as the amount of force and the texture of scalpel) to predict and correct the next action \cite{ref15}.
 Such an auxiliary decision process can also be facilitated by edge computing and collaborative processing for gaining more powerful decision-making aids, further improving the accuracy and reliability of treatments.